 Implementing a new system can also be an opportunity to study and review current workflows, as well as implementing new processes that will be identified during this period.
 The more detailed the practices and business processes are described, the better we will be able to understand and help tailor the database setup to these needs.

-In addition to a workflow analysis it is useful for the Product Specialists to understand the rate structure and services that are offered by the the client and also review price lists and rate cards.
-Depending on the different modules that are going to be used (Budgeting/Quoting, Invoicing), details and examples of quotations, invoices, reports are useful to setup and comply the objectives.
+In addition to a workflow analysis it is useful for the Product Specialists to understand the rate structure and services that are offered by the the client, review price lists and rate cards.
+Depending on the different modules that are going to be used from our production budgeting software (such as Budgeting/Quoting, Invoicing), details and examples of quotations, invoices, reports are useful to setup and comply the objectives.

 Together with the client we'll setup a call to review the information and discuss how to best setup the database.